INNOVINATI/microwler/docs/getting-started.md

 ```

 ### Script
-> **Important**: If you're planning on using the webservice or the "project" system in general, you should use the CLI
+> **Important**: If you're planning on using the webservice or the "project" system in general, it's safest to use the CLI
-as recommended above.
+> as recommended above.
 It will create an optimized workspace in which you can develop and run your projects.
+If you just
+> want to scrape a site without stuff like caching/storing results, feel free to use Microwler as described below.

 #### Run directly